 ADHD is difficult for everyone involved to deal with.
 As well as the difficulty of living with the symptoms, wider society may face challenges.
 Some experts have linked ADHD with an increased risk of accidents, drug abuse, failure at school, antisocial behavior and criminal activity.
 But others view ADHD in a positive light, arguing that it is simply a different method of learning involving greater risk-taking and creativity.

-- behavioral problems such as oppositional defiant disorder (ODD) or conduct disorder (CD)
+- Behavioral problems such as oppositional defiant disorder (ODD) or conduct disorder (CD) in children and teens

 Symptoms of ADD/ADHD

 Grohol, J. (2007).
 An Introduction to ADHD.
 Psych Central.
 Retrieved on March 11, 2014, from http://psychcentral.com/lib/an-introduction-to-adhd/0001199